CarlMac98/CPAC_2024_Project/README.md

 - Briefly explain the folder and file organization.
 - Mention where to find code, assets, and configuration files.

-Here’s a clear “Dependencies” section for your README, incorporating your notes and leaving a placeholder for the Pure Data dependencies:

----

 ## Dependencies

 This project relies on several key libraries and external services: